Topology Reconstruction of a Resistor Network with Limited Boundary Measurements: An Optimization Approach: Modified Auslander, Parter and Goldstein's Algorithm

 Similarly, we embed each path of $\mathbb{S}_k$ one by one to completely place $\mathcal{T}(\mathbb{S}_k)$ on one side of $\mathcal{T}(c)$.
 We then move on to embedding the next segment.\\ To implement the placement of paths, Hopcroft and Tarjan\cite{hopcroft1974efficient} proposed the usage of data structure stack $L$ and $R$ to save the position of paths and segments during execution.
 The stack $L$ stores all the vertices $i_k$ such that $1 \rightarrow^* i_k \rightarrow^* i_1$, $1 < i_k < i_1$ and some embedded back edge enters $i_k$ from left.
 Stack $R$ is defined similarly wherein back edges enter $i_k$ from the right.
 Implementation of stack $L$ and $R$ is shown in an example in Figure \ref{fig:embed21}.
 Consider a case of embedding a path, say $\Bar{p}$, of some segment on the left side of $\mathcal{T}(c)$.
 Update the stacks $L$ and $R$ appropriately and check that the embedding satisfies Lemma \ref{lemma:three}.
 If it does not satisfy, it means that the embeddings of segments are crossing on the left side.
 Therefore, shift appropriate segment from left to the right of $\mathcal{T}(c)$ to avoid crossings on left side, and update the entries in $L$ and $R$.
 Again check whether Lemma \ref{lemma:three} is satisfied on the right side of $\mathcal{T}(c)$.
 If it does not satisfy then we say that the graph $\hat{\mathcal{G}}_{aux}$ is non planar.
 At this stage, we extract planar graphs from a non planar graph.
 The embedding $\mathcal{T}(\Bar{p})$ cannot be placed either on the left or the right side of $\mathcal{T}(c)$.
 Therefore, \begin{itemize} \item first place $\mathcal{T}(\Bar{p})$ on the left side of $\mathcal{T}(c)$ and update stack $L$. \item Find all the instances where the already embedded back edges violate lemma \ref{lemma:three}.
 We call such back edges as blocking segments and remaining segments as non blocking segments. \item The $\mathcal{T}(\Bar{p})$ and blocking segments cannot stay on the left side of $\mathcal{T}(c)$ for maintaining planarity.
 We therefore construct two planar embeddings, one comprising of $\mathcal{T}(\Bar{p})$ and all non blocking segments and, other containing only blocking segments and non blocking segments. \item Then, check whether all the edges of $\mathcal{E}_{aux}$ are present in the constructed planar embeddings.
-If not, reject that planar embedding from further analysis. \end{itemize} The above procedure can be understood from an example in Figure \ref{fig:embed6}, wherein embedding $\mathcal{T}(\mathbb{S}_7)$ leads to non planarity.
-On the left side, the blocking segments are $\left\{\mathcal{T}(\mathbb{S}_5),\mathcal{T}(\mathbb{S}_6)\right\}$ and all remaining segments are called the non blocking segments with respect to $\mathcal{T}(\mathbb{S}_7)$.
-Both planar embeddings are shown in Fig.\ref{fig:embed7}.
+If not, reject that planar embedding from further analysis. \end{itemize}